abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/policies.md

 # desktop.policies

-`desktop.policies` defines some rules to add `volumes` and `network`.
+The `desktop.policies` configuration defines rules for attaching additional `volumes` and `network` interfaces to user pods.
+Each rule matches a label value.
-Each rules matchs the labels value.

-If a user gets the label `'hello'`, then `volumes['hello']`  and `network['hello']` are applied.
+If a user is assigned the label `'hello'`, then `volumes['hello']` and `network['hello']` are applied to that user's pod.

-- `volumes` are defined to build additional volumes
+- `volumes` defines additional volumes to be mounted in the pod
-> - like mount a nfs shared point for each member of a group
+  - for example, mounting an NFS share for all members of a group

-- `network` is defined to add networks and run command line
+- `network` defines additional network interfaces and command hooks for a pod
-> - add a new network interface for a pod
+  - add a new network interface to a pod
-> - run some commands to update dns entries for a pod ( on create, on delete )
+  - run commands to update DNS entries for a pod (on creation or deletion)

 ## volumes

-`volumes` is a dictionnay of list of matching labels.
-Each volume describes the `mountPath` to be mounted inside the pod, and a dedicated `type`.
+`volumes` is a dictionary of label-keyed lists.
+Each entry describes the `mountPath` to be mounted inside the pod and the volume `type`.

-The type of a volume can be `nfs`, `hostPath`, `pvc` or `cifs`
+Supported volume types are `nfs`, `hostPath`, `pvc`, and `cifs`.

 ```json
 desktop.policies: {